Mental Health Awareness and Support

 John has been working as a therapist and trainer for over 20 years.
 He is a Registered Social Worker who holds a Master of Social Work degree.
 John is a contributing author of our Counselling Insights and Counselling in Relationships books.
 Much of John’s career has centred on working with children, youth, adults, and families dealing with crisis and trauma.
 While he has a diverse practice, he has particular interest and specialized experience in working with individuals and families impacted by mental health concerns, violence, post-war trauma recovery, gender/sexuality issues, and sexual abuse recovery.
 John’s work is also informed by his international experiences working with individuals and communities impacted by civil war and ethnic conflicts in Colombia, Albania, and Northern Ireland.
 John believes people are their own best experts and already have many of the skills, abilities, and competencies that will assist them to address the challenges influencing their lives.
 John is a warm and engaging facilitator who values interactive learning experiences.
 Read blogs written by John here.

 Mental health concerns will directly impact one in every five people.
 The remaining four will know a friend, family member, co-worker, or acquaintance that struggles with their mental health.
 It is essential that organizations build capacity to support those with mental health concerns because early identification and support typically leads to continued employee wellbeing.
 This webinar explores factors affecting mental health, give participants a general overview of common adult mental illnesses and, most importantly, how to be a support.
+Viewers will learn strategies for creating a more inclusive work environment that reduces stigma surrounding mental health.

 Learning ObjectivesUpon completion of this webinar participants should be able to